RoheLab/aPPR/README.md

-`aPPR` helps you calculate approximate personalized pageranks from large graphs, including those that can only be queried via an API. `aPPR` additionally performs degree correction and regularization, allowing users to recover blocks from stochastic blockmodels.
+`aPPR` helps you calculate approximate personalized pageranks from large graphs, including those that can only be queried via an API. `aPPR` additionally performs degree correction and regularization, allowing you to recover blocks from stochastic blockmodels.

 ## Installation